Skip to content

 By SOINTE ·

-An SLA is a formal contract between your business and your IT support provider that establishes, in measurable and verifiable terms, exactly what service you will receive, within what timeframes, and what happens if those commitments are not met.
+An SLA is a formal contract between your company and your IT support provider that establishes, in measurable and verifiable terms, exactly what service you will receive, within what timeframes, and what happens if those commitments are not met.

-What an IT Support SLA Should Include
+What an IT Support SLA Must Include

 Response Times